Albany Regency

 The Albany Regency was a group of politicians who controlled the New York state government between 1822 and 1838.
 Originally called the "Holy Alliance", it was instituted by Martin Van Buren, who remained its dominating spirit for many years.
 The group was among the first American political machines.
-In the beginning they were the leading figures of the Bucktails faction of the Democratic-Republican Party, later the Jacksonian Democrats and finally became the Hunkers faction of the Democratic Party.
+In the beginning they were the leading figures of the Bucktails faction of the Democratic-Republican Party, later the Jacksonian Democrats, and finally the Hunkers faction of the Democratic Party.